True Texas Chili

 Texas is the birthplace of chili, and anyone raised in the Lone Star State knows beans or pasta in chili is strictly forbidden.
 While tomatoes and onions are “allowed,” a true Texas chili is usually just beef slowly simmered with peppers and spices.

 Originating in the 1800s along the Texas cattle trails, range cooks would prepare a pot of fresh beef with wild-grown seasonings for the cowhands.
 So, it’s not surprising that Argentina, with its history of gauchos from the Pampas, would be the country to find a wine to pair with this dish.
-A spicy, young Argentinian Malbec or Carmenere will bring out the rich flavors brought on by the slow simmering of beef, peppers and spices.
+Try a spicy, young Argentinian Malbec or Carmenere.
+These will bring out the rich flavors brought on by the slow simmering of beef, peppers and spices.

 Building upon this flavor profile, a New Zealand Sauvignon Blanc with tart citrus notes would be a perfect match.
 Also, a semi-dry Rhine Valley Riesling with floral aromas and high acidity would wash down Chile Verde just fine.

-White Chili – A pale- colored chili may look boring, but don’t be fooled.
+A pale-colored chili may look boring, but don’t be fooled.
 Made with turkey or chicken and white kidney beans, it’s loaded with subtle and complex flavors.

 Depending on your mood, France’s Loire Valley offers both whites and reds that stand up to the spice without overpowering the subtle poultry flavors.
 For a red, try a Gamay—light in color and full of earthiness and berry flavors.
 For a white, try a Sancerre with its classic flavors of fruit, earth and minerals.

 At first glance, this dish would seem to defy the essence of chili, which is defined by building flavors around slowly simmered meat.